yurimann/event-only/README.md

 ### Views and Forms - Event

 In this application, each `Location` can have many `Events`.
-The `Event` model already exists; now you have to build the CRUD operations for it, just like we did before. *Read this whole section before getting started* - there is information that you'll need throughout.
+The `Event` model already exists; now you have to build the CRUD operations for it, just like we did before. *Read this whole section before getting started* - there is information at the bottom that is quite useful.

 To help you get started, let's add a link somewhere in the location `show` page to make a new event, as well as to go to the events page for that `Location`: